Evidence for rho^0(770)-f_0(980) mixing in pi(-)p->pi(-)pi(+)n from CERN measurements on polarized target: mixing and Lorentz symmetry.

 Figures 13 and 14 show the transverse intensities $I(H_d)$ and $I(H_u)$ for two solutions (1,1) and (2,2).
 The intensities show a clear peak with the same width at half-height of $\sim$ 150 MeV for both target spins in both solutions.
 This transverse $\rho^0(770)$ width is exactly the same as the longitudinal width at half-height in the intensities $I(H^0_d)$ and $I(H^0_u)$.
 This indicates that the $\rho^0(770)$ poles in all helicity amplitudes $H^{\lambda}_u, H^{\lambda}_d$, $\lambda=0, \pm1$ have the same width $\sim$ 150 MeV.

 To explain the large differences in the $\rho^0(770)$ witdth observed in the spectra $|U_d|^2$ and $|N_d|^2$ we note from (7.2)

-The calculated polarization $P(H_d)$ is negative and broad in the $\rho^0(770)$ mass region.
-As the result of the opposite signs of $P(H_d)$ in (7.4), the $\rho^0(770)$ width is narrower in $|U_d|^2$ and wider in $|N_d|^2$.
-The calculated polarization $P(H_u)$ is positive and broad around the $\rho^0(770)$ mass and therefore it has an opposite effect on their widths, as observed.
-Thus the apparent difference in resonance widths in the amplitudes $|U_\tau|^2$ and $|N_\tau|^2$ is entirely due to the interference of the amplitudes $H^{+1}_d$ and $H^{-1}_d$.
+Figure 15 shows the polarizations $P(H_\tau), \tau=u,d$ which are equal for both Solutions (1,1) and (2,2).
+The polarization $P(H_d)$ is negative and broad in the $\rho^0(770)$ mass region.
+As the result of the opposite signs of $P(H_d)$ in (7.4), the apparent $\rho^0(770)$ width is narrower in $|U_d|^2$ and wider in $|N_d|^2$.
+The polarization $P(H_u)$ is positive and broad around the $\rho^0(770)$ mass and therefore it has an opposite effect on their apparent widths, as observed.
+Thus the difference in the resonance apparent widths in the amplitudes $|U_\tau|^2$ and $|N_\tau|^2$ is entirely due to the interference of the amplitudes $H^{+1}_d$ and $H^{-1}_d$.

 Figures 11 and 12 show also the results for amplitudes $|U_\tau^0|^2$ and $|N_\tau^0|^2$ from the Analysis II.
 It is remarkable that in this analysis the resonance widths at half-height in both amplitudes and in both Solutions 1,2 are the same at $\sim 150$ MeV.
-From (7.4) this implies $P^0(H_\tau)=|U^0_\tau|^2-|N^0_\tau|^2 \approx 0$, as observed in Figures 11 and 12.
-The same widths are therefore observed also in both solutions (1,1) and (2,2) for the transverse intensities $I^0(H_d)=|U_d^0|^2+|N_d^0|^2=I^0(H_u)$ in Figures 13 and 14.
+From (7.4) this implies $P^0(H_\tau)=|U^0_\tau|^2-|N^0_\tau|^2 \approx 0$, as observed in Figure 15.
+The equal widths are therefore observed also in both solutions (1,1) and (2,2) for the transverse intensities $I^0(H_d)=|U_d^0|^2+|N_d^0|^2=I^0(H_u)$ in Figures 13 and 14.

-We conclude from these tests in the Analyses I and II that the production mechanism conserves rotational/Lorentz symmetry.
-In contrast, the spin mixing mechanism responsible for $\rho^0(770)-f_0(980)$ mixing spontaneosly violates this symmetry in the measured amplitudes.
-While the production mechanism is governed by the $S$-matrix dynamics of the Standard Model, the spin mixing mechanism must be governed by a different dynamics outside of the Standard Model.